 The aforementioned policy minimums may sound like plenty of coverage, but the reality is often different:

 - Some trucking companies and owner operators may not have updated their coverage limits for years.
 Inflation and medical costs increase over time.
-The policy limits may not nearly cover the high medical costs the crash victim faces.
+The policy limits may not cover the high medical costs the crash victim faces.

-- In a truck accident settlement, victims may win damages that substantially exceed the minimum liability limits.
+- In a truck accident settlement, victims may win damages that exceed the minimum liability limits.
 A 2013 study determined that 42% of truck crash settlements paid exceeded FMCSA’s minimum insurance requirements.